Skip to content

 • The inspector consists of different tabs.

-• The event structure of the event group to which the event belongs will be displayed on the left in the inspector.
+• On the left of the inspector, you see the event structure of the event group to which the event belongs.

-• The name of the event (or event group) that has the focus is displayed in the header of each tab, together with the date(s), location(s), status and profile:
+• The name of the event (or event group) that has the focus appears in the header of each tab, together with the date(s), location(s), status and profile:

 • You can edit the name of the event or event group by double-clicking it.